-Each of the City's eleven recreation centers are open, free of charge, to all Providence residents.
+Each of the City's eleven recreation centers is open, free of charge, to all Providence residents.
 In addition to athletics, the City's recreation centers house a wide range of youth and family programs.
 In 2017, three new recreation centers were opened at elementary schools in Providence, increasing the total number of rec centers owned by the City to eleven, and the number of schools doubling as recreation centers to six.
 The Armand E. Batastini Jr., Robert F. Kennedy, and Sackett Street Recreation Centers were newly opened at Pleasant View, Kennedy, and Lillian Feinstein, respectively.
 Since the energy consumed by the six recreation centers headquartered in school buildings is only a portion of the total use, their EUIs do not appear in Table 7.
-Despite FY 2017 LED retrofits in recreation centers City-wide, the average weather-normalized EUI of all the non-school centers combined has increased by about 16% in FY 2019 largely due to the City's new summer day camp and expanded athletic programs.
+The average weather-normalized EUI of all rec centers combined has decreased 13% in FY 2021 in comparison to FY 2020, largely due to the City's summer day camp and athletic programs on hold.
 Industrial refrigeration equipment was also added to these sites in 2017 for meals and snacks included as part of the program(s).